 Various sources of data are used as input for the Internal Model and for the calibration of parameters.
 Model and scenario parameters are derived from historical data, where available, to characterise future possible risk events.
+Where insufficient data is available to calibrate the parameters, expert judgement informed by the Standard Formula parameters are used.
 If future market conditions differ substantially from the past, for example in an unprecedented crisis, this approach may be too conservative or too liberal in ways that are too difficult to predict.
 In order to mitigate reliance on historical data, the analysis is accompanied by stress testing.
-Where reasonable, the input data is identical to the data used for other purposes, e. g. for IFRS accounting.
+Where reasonable, the input data is identical to the data used for other purposes, e.g. for IFRS accounting.
 The appropriateness of this data is regularly verified internally and by external auditors.